xdrm-io/aicra/README.md

     return &res{Output1: "out1", Output2: true}, nil
 }
 ```

-If your handler signature does not match the configuration exactly, the server will print out the error and won't start.

 The [`api.Err`](https://pkg.go.dev/github.com/xdrm-io/aicra@v0.4.11/api#Err) type automatically maps to HTTP status codes and error descriptions that will be sent to the client as json.
 This way, clients can manage the same format for every response:
 ```http